 The full shortlist for the 2017 TARGETjobs awards has been announced, ahead of the event on the 30 March.

 There are two main types of awards: the Student Panel awards – voted by a select group of 80 students from various UK universities; and the Sector awards – the best graduate employer in key career sectors, as voted by 62,814 students in this year’s trendence Graduate Survey.

 Every single award within these two categories is voted on and determined exclusively by students, a fact that makes the Graduate Recruitment Awards event unlike any other.

-‘The Internet of Everything’, the concept of embedding physical objects (tools, vehicles, buildings etc) with technology and connecting them to the internet, is swiftly becoming an intrinsic facet of our modern world.
+‘The Internet of Things, the concept of embedding physical objects (tools, vehicles, buildings etc.) with technology and connecting them to the internet, is swiftly becoming an intrinsic facet of our modern world.
 Examples range from a toothbrush that can tell your smartphone how well you’re brushing your teeth, to sensors within aircraft engines that monitor data and faults and share them in real-time.

-It is this growing ubiquity of the Internet of Everything (aka the ‘Internet of Things’) that led eight teams of undergraduates to Cisco’s UK headquarters on 11 February, ready to compete in the grand final of the Switch-Up Challenge.
+It is this growing ubiquity of the Internet of Things that led six teams of undergraduates to Cisco’s UK headquarters on the 9 February, ready to compete in the grand final of the Switch-Up Challenge.

 A poll of over 2,300 students has found that almost a third (29%) of UK-based international students have changed their post-graduation plans as a direct result of the Brexit vote.

 The survey, conducted by student-focused market research company trendence UK, showed that many international students who were intending to find employment in the UK after graduation are now considering employment either in their home country or elsewhere in the EU.